-- ---Debts That Are Contingent, Disputed, or Not Due - ---Remedies of Creditor Where Personal Representative Fails to Give Notice - -Repeal of Civil Code Section 704 (Passage of Ownership of U. S. Bonds on Death) - -Repeal of Probate Code Section 6402.5 (In-Law Inheritance Statute)

--Disposition of Small Estate Without Probate

-- -Right of Surviving Spouse to Dispose of Community Property

-- -Litigation Involving Decedents

-- -Compensation in Guardianship and Conservatorship Proceedings

-- ---Recognition of Trustees' Powers

-- ---Elimination of Seven-Year Limit for Durable Power of Attorney for Health Care

-- Recognition of Agent's Authority Under Statutory Form Power of Attorney

-- -Access to Decedent's Safe Deposit Box
+- -Debts That Are Contingent, Disputed, or Not Due - -Remedies of Creditor Where Personal Representative Fails to Give Notice - -Repeal of Civil Code Section 704 (Passage of Ownership of U. S. Bonds on Death) - -Repeal of Probate Code Section 6402.5 (In-Law Inheritance Statute) - -Disposition of Small Estate Without Probate - -Right of Surviving Spouse to Dispose of Community Property - -Litigation Involving Decedents - -Compensation in Guardianship and Conservatorship Proceedings - -Recognition of Trustees' Powers - -Elimination of Seven-Year Limit for Durable Power of Attorney for Health Care - -Recognition of Agent's Authority Under Statutory Form Power of Attorney - -Access to Decedent's Safe Deposit Box - -Gifts in View of Impending Death - -TOD Registration of Vehicles and Certain Other State Registered Property

-- -Deposit of Estate Planning Documents With Attorney

-- -Gifts in View of Death

-- -TOD Registration of Vehicles and Vessels

-- ---California Statutory Will